About Us

 Higher Secondary School

 Children are the future and AID India built Ave Maria Matriculation Higher Secondary School in Sathankulam with this belief at heart.
-The school welcomes students from kindergarten through high school and even provides a school bus service so that children living far away can attend safely.
+This English-medium school welcomes students from kindergarten through high school and even provides a school bus service so that children living far away can attend safely.

 Ave Maria Farm